23 Key Apparel Industry Statistics You Should Know in 2023

 Apparel market statistics show that fashion is evolving faster than ever.
 Our purchasing habits and approach to clothes have changed drastically over the years.
 Thus, it’s no surprise that 1 in 7 young women would avoid being photographed in the same outfit twice.

-According to UK retail sector statistics, the average price per unit of clothing in 2012 was £11.62.
+According to UK retail sector statistics, the average price per unit of clothing in 2013 was £16.85.
 But as the demand continued to increase, so did the prices.
-In 2020, the average price was £14.28.
-Experts predict the price will continue to rise, reaching £14.77 in 2025.
+In 2021, the average price was £17.19.
+According to McKinsey, in 2022, 67% of fashion executives expect the prices to increase further.
+It almost makes you want to get clothes for free.

 Apparel Industry Facts About Fast Fashion